 To those who wish to train them as they should grow, one-year-old grafted plants may be selected, which may be managed as directed for young pyramids on the quince stock.
 If trees of mature growth are planted, they will require the treatment recommended for pyramids on the quince stock, as regards summer pinching.
 There is no occasion, however, to make a mound up to the junction of the graft with the stock, as the pear does not readily emit roots.
 Annual root-pruning is almost indispensable to pyramids on pear stocks in small gardens, and it will much facilitate this operation if each tree be planted on a small mound, the roots are then so easily brought to the surface.
-This annual operation, which should be done in November, may be dispensed with in soils not rich, if the trees are lifted biennially in that month and replanted, merely pruning off the ends of any long roots.
-Annual surface manuring, as recommended for pyramids on the quince, is also necessary, if the trees are root-pruned or biennially removed.
+This annual operation, which should be done in November, may be dispensed with in soils not rich, if the trees be lifted biennially in that month and replanted, merely pruning off the ends of any long roots.
+Annual surface manuring, as recommended for pyramids on the quince, is also necessary, if the trees be root-pruned or biennially removed.

-It now only remains for me to give some hints and directions as to the most eligible mode of rootpruning of pear trees on pear stocks, which has been practised here with much success for many years.
-For immediate effect, the trees should be prepared by annual root-pruning for one, two, or three years in the nursery; but if not so prepared, trees of the usual size and quality may be planted, and suffered to remain for two years undisturbed, unless the soil is rich and they make vigorous roots the first season after planting, in which case operations may then commence the first season.
+Trees of the usual size and quality may be planted, and suffered to remain for two years undisturbed, unless the soil be rich and they make vigorous roots the first season after planting, in which case operations may then commence the first season.
 Thus, supposing a tree to be planted in November or December, it may remain untouched two years from that period; and then as early in autumn as possible a circumferential trench, twelve inches from the stem of the tree and eighteen inches deep, should be dug, and every root cut with the knife and brought near to the surface, and the spade introduced under the tree, so as completely to intercept every perpendicular root.